Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Empirical Design

 We use daily adjusted U.S.\ equity prices from January 2001 to December 2023.
 The driver library spans FX exchange rates; FX, equity and rates implied volatilities and skews; commodity futures; credit spreads; government bond yields and curve factors; equity, fixed-income, and emerging-market indices and sectors; MSCI and smart beta indices; and global macroeconomic releases.

-From an initial Bloomberg universe of $>\!1000$ series, we retain $\approx 350$ candidates via a simple screen on availability, stability, and informational relevance (dropping redundant, rarely updated, highly collinear, or missing‐prone series).
-Let $\mathcal X$ be this pruned library with size $M=350$.
-All drivers are standardized within each rolling window.
+From an initial Bloomberg universe of $>1000$ series, we retain approximately $350$ candidates via a screen on availability, stability, and informational relevance (dropping redundant, rarely updated, highly collinear, or missing-prone series).
+Let $\mathcal{X}=\{x^{(1)},\dots,x^{(M)}\}$ denote this pruned library with $M=350$.
+Each driver $x^{(k)}_t$ is standardized within the window to zero mean and unit variance.